 Understanding Your Emotions

-This theory assumes that people are in touch with their emotions and the physical responses happening within their body.
+This theory assumes that people are in touch with their emotions and the physical responses happening within their bodies.
 The first time you are experiencing a panic attack, for example, you may not be able to identify what is happening within your body.
 These new sensations, like your chest tightening or your hands tingling, may be confusing.
 Yet they are still occurring, whether you can identify them or not.

 A study attempted to disprove the Two-Factor Theory of Emotion with a study involving men on a bridge.
 The participants were asked to walk across two different bridges.
 One bridge was more narrow and “scary” than the other.
 At the end of each bridge, a woman gave the men a questionnaire and told them to call her with comments or questions.
 The researchers found that the men who walked across the scary bridge were much more likely to call the woman and, in their phone call, tell stories that contained sexual content.